WestiferRobin/prism-project/docs/FotfGame/FotfModel.md

                 - math in g-D algerbra with S(t) = 0 <= mgh - (1/2)mv^2 - (1/2)xt^2 <= mc^2 of particle of mass in S(t) with g(u, v) <= G(u, v)
                 - math in G-D algerbra with S(t) = g(u,v) - G(u,v) x T(u,v) on Enstein's Limits in Relativity and Bohr's Limits in Quantum Mechanics
                 - math in t-D as nexus mechanics with Enstein's and Newton's Limits in Gravity with Bohr's and Maxwell's Limits to Mass over time
-        - Need Prism Agents to work with Prism Model
+        - Need PrismBrain Agents to work with PrismBrain Model

-## Prism Rank in Arch LegionArmada
+## PrismBrain Rank in Arch LegionArmada

     # Decides which fleet ship a prism belongs too at adult age 20
     Arch in Citadels and Cities